VirtualFlow/VFU/README.md

 ### ADFR
 An adfr executable (of name adfr) should be placed in directory: /tools/bin directory.
 An executable needs to be compiled based on a user’s system using instructions described in [https://ccsb.scripps.edu/adfr/downloads/](https://ccsb.scripps.edu/adfr/downloads/).

+### HDock
+An HDock executable (of name hdock) should be placed in directory: /tools/bin directory.
+An createpl executable (of name createpl) should be placed in directory: /tools/bin directory.

 ### FRED
 Requirments
 Please install OpenEye: [https://docs.eyesopen.com/toolkits/python/quickstart-python/install.html](https://docs.eyesopen.com/toolkits/python/quickstart-python/install.html).